 With 8 seasons of guiding hiking and backpacking trips, I’ve learned what hikers love and what they leave.

-Here are some of the best gifts for hikers!
+Here are some of the best gift ideas for hikers & backpackers!

 By far one of my all time favorite hiking gifts is the Platypus SoftBottle.
 For some reason many hikers still don’t use them and they’ll genuinely change the way you hike.